Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool initializes the lupa testing framework with default scaffolding, using specific verbs and resources.
-It implicitly distinguishes from sibling tools (lupa_list_tests, lupa_run_tests) which serve different purposes.
+The description clearly states the tool initializes the lupa testing framework with default scaffolding, avoiding interactive prompts.
+It uses a specific verb-resource pair and distinguishes itself from sibling tools (list/run) by being the initialization tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.